thefonseca/ai-resources/README.md

 * [DRAW: A Recurrent Neural Network For Image Generation](https://arxiv.org/abs/1502.04623) (2015) - "This paper introduces the Deep Recurrent Attentive Writer (DRAW) neural network architecture for image generation.
 DRAW networks combine a novel spatial attention mechanism that mimics the foveation of the human eye, with a sequential variational auto-encoding framework that allows for the iterative construction of complex images".

 * [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) (2014) - "We propose a new framework for estimating generative models via an adversarial process, in which we simultaneously train two models: a generative model G that captures the data distribution, and a discriminative model D that estimates the probability that a sample came from the training data rather than G".

+### Natural Language Processing
+* [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626) (2015) - "This article offers an empirical exploration on the use of character-level convolutional networks (ConvNets) for text classification.
+We constructed several large-scale datasets to show that character-level convolutional networks could achieve state-of-the-art or competitive results.
+Comparisons are offered against traditional models such as bag of words, n-grams and their TFIDF variants, and deep learning models such as word-based ConvNets and recurrent neural networks.".

+### Reinforcement Learning
+* [Human-Level Control through Deep Reinforcement Learning](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf) (2015) - "Here we use recent advances in training deep neural networks to develop a novel artificial agent, termed a deep Q-network, that can learn successful policies directly from high-dimensional sensory inputs using end-to-end reinforcement learning.
+We tested this agent on the challenging domain of classic Atari 2600 games".

 ### Self-Driving Cars
 * [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) (2016) - "We trained a convolutional neural network (CNN) to map raw pixels from a single front-facing camera directly to steering commands".